 From the sea level altitude perspective is on the Lowveld escarpment of the Mpumalanga Province with an average elevation of 1400 m above sea level and altitudes varying from 600 to 2100 m.
-The municipality shares its boundaries with the following municipalities: Bushbuckridge Municipality on the western part, Steve Tshwete Municipality on the north-western part, Greater Tubatse Municipality on the northern part and Mbombela Municipality on the Southern part.
+The municipality shares its boundaries with the following municipalities: Bushbuckridge Municipality on the western part, Greater Tubatse Municipality on the northern part and Mbombela Municipality on the Southern part.
 The map (Map 02) demonstrates the location of the municipality including main towns and all current wards and population density within the municipality.